Code generation

 Threat model

 Because the code is not isolated, the security boundary is the language model and the prompt path you let users drive, not the runtime.
+The input copying and shadowed globals on the data tools are defense-in-depth — they stop accidental state mutation and casual global access — but they are not a containment boundary.
 Treat model-emitted code the same way you would treat a <script> tag controlled by your LLM provider:

-- A jailbroken or compromised model can call
+- A jailbroken or compromised model can still reach

 If your deployment context does not tolerate this — e.g. you’re embedding the agent in a page with privileged session cookies or sensitive in-browser state — remove the code-generation tools at agent creation: